AmblesideOnline for Groups Form 3B Booklist

 28. Ourselves: approximately 22 pages per term.
 This book will continue through all the remaining years of AO curriculum.
 This is the 4th volume of Mason's 6 Volume Series.
 This year: pages 1-65 of Book 1.

-Also available in a modern English paraphrase that can be read online or purchased.
-(K) The paraphrase of Book I, Self-Knowledge, the first half of Volume 4, can be purchased from lulu.com as a separate paperback book.
-Use paraphrases cautiously.
+There is a modern English paraphrase that can be read online or purchased. ($amzn) (K) Use paraphrases cautiously.
 If a child is truly lost and discouraged, a paraphrase can provide understanding and get him over the hump.
 But the goal is to build up his reading skills so that he doesn't need a paraphrase, and that won't happen by constantly relying on a paraphrase.
 Relying on paraphrases will prevent your child from developing the mental muscles needed to comprehend older books.
 But sometimes a paraphrase is needed.
 If a child is completely lost, then nothing in their brain is firing up, so there are times (and specific children) where it can make the difference between giving up on a book, or using a paraphrase so the ideas at least get through.
 Read more about this in Wendi Capehart's blog post Imagination and the Mind's Eye.

 Term 1: Book 1 pg 66-86